Stylianos Kyriakides: The "Package Kyriakides"

 Following the 1946 Boston Marathon, Kyriakides stayed for about a month in America, gathering economic aid for Greece.
 As his victory raised sympathy from Americans and Greeks, he eventually managed to reach an amount of 250.000 Dollars while the Livanos family sent two ships with basic necessities (food, clothing and medicine).
 This assistance was called 'Package Kyriakides'.
 In May 1947, a year after his victory and as a result of the publicity given to the economic problems of Greece as a result of the Boston Marathon, the US government sent an amount of 400.000 Dollars before the Marshall Plan.
 On 23 May 1946, Kyriakides returned to Greece, where about one million Greeks greeted him as a hero.
 Then, a formal ceremony was held at the Temple of Zeus, where Kyriakides stating 'I am proud to be Greek', which moved the crowd.
 For the first time since the Nazi Occupation, the Acropolis was illuminated in his honor.

 Honours

 Overall, Stelios Kyriakides was a 14-time winner in Pancyprian games (two in a marathon) and Greek champion 11 times (three in a marathon).
 In 1933, in his first participation in the Balkan races, he finished second behind Romanian Gal.
-In 1934 in Zagreb won the first gold medal out of six in the Balkan games (4 in a marathon).
+In 1934 in Zagreb he won the first gold medal out of six in the Balkan games (4 in a marathon).
 With the Greece national team scored a total of 36 best national performance and has participated in two Olympic Games in Berlin in 1936 and London in 1948.